 Ultimately, he expects that Zombie Walk fans will have just as much fun as in previous years.

 “We're really hopeful they're going to have a great experience,” he says.

 Given all the changes that have happened, we thought it wise to give Zombie Walk fans a rundown of everything involved with this year's event.
 As such, we've assembled a guide with everything you'll need to know to have a bloody good time on Saturday.

-Admission: A suggested donation of $5, which benefits the Arizona Hemophilia Association, is requested.
-Wristbands for the Blood Crawl are $20.
+A suggested donation of $5, which benefits the Arizona Hemophilia Association, is requested.
+Wristbands for the Blood Crawl

 If you’re looking to get into the spirit of the walk, local costume shops like Easley’s Fun Shop, Mardi Gras in Scottsdale, and Groovy Ghoulies in Mesa all stock a variety of makeup and zombie accessories.
 Or you could allow the 15 to 20 makeup artists staffing the walk’s “Zombification Zone” to help transform you into a member of the undead.
 (Note: unlike last year's walk, they won't be giving out torn or tattered clothing.)